daylenjeez/vue3-tabor/README.en.md

 ## Features

-- **✊ Easy to Get Started**: Low learning curve, simple to integrate, and incorporates most features of [Vue Router Tab](https://bhuh12.github.io/vue-router-tab).
+- **✊Easy to use**: Low learning curve, simple to import and use, inheriting most of the functionality from [Vue Tabor](https://bhuh12.github.io/vue-router-tab).
 - **🎨 Highly Customizable**: Offers a wealth of APIs and configurations.
 Use basic features or customize as needed.

 ## Functionality